soobinrho/college-programming/Rho-Final/README.md

 ***What does this program do?***
-The main purpose of this program, which is named `listCourses.java`, is to display all courses including who is teaching the course and which students are enrolled in it.
+The main purpose of this program, which is named `ListCourses.java`, is to display all courses including who is teaching the course and which students are enrolled in it.